 The almond tree is the first tree to blossom in the spring so it became associated with watchers and the “first one”; the word almond comes from “shaqad” to be alert, sleepless, on the lookout for – hasten, remain, wake, watch.
 These scriptures are where it is used with these meanings: Watch– Jeremiah 31:28, 44:27, Proverbs 8:34; Wake-Psalm 127:1; Hasten– Jeremiah 1:12.
-It is a play on words in Jeremiah 1:12 with the almonds and watching (footnote NIV).
+It is a play on words in Jeremiah 1:12 with the almonds and watching (footnote NIV and Strong’s).

 The name Luz (the town that became Bethel) has a reference to almond trees.
 This is where Jacob had his dream of the ladder to heaven.

 The menorah or lamp had almond-shaped cups for the flames.
 The Maccabees received a miracle, the sign to continue the rebellion, with this type of lamp.
 The oil kept burning for a week instead of a day.